AparnaJoshi007/explained/content/2020-09-03-trustless-authentication-system.md

 };
 ```

-Create a `/utils` folder where we add the methods to handle API calls to Nu.ID's servers.
+Create a `/utils` folder where we add the methods to handle API calls to NuID's servers.
 Create a `nuid.js` file under this folder and add the following code

 ```javascript
 import fetch from 'node-fetch';